 Make sure to check out Acme Feed + Seed while you’re down there – a four-story honky-tonk, restaurant, and bar!

-Thanks to Ashley Hubbard from A Southern Gypsy for sharing more inspiring reasons to visit Music City!
+Thanks to Ashley Hubbard from Wild Hearted for sharing more inspiring reasons to visit Music City!
 As a native local from Nashville, Ashley is definitely a great resource for local tips on the best spots to experience this gorgeous city.

 Gorgeous architecture reminiscing of European capitals, delicious food with French, Spanish and African origins, and the best jazz music in the country – New Orleans has it all!
 You can make a day-by-day plan and visit as many attractions as you can, or simply arrive in the French Quarter, walk the streets in no particular direction and marvel at the balconies and galleries covered with hanging fern.